 1. Without planogram compliance, you won't get the results you want

 So what happens if you fail to implement planograms properly?
-More importantly, what are the financial implications of non-compliance?
+More importantly, what financial implications occur due to non-compliance?
 Besides failing to increase your sales and improving your profitability, there are quite a few ramifications.

-For one, you’ll struggle to increase your foot traffic.
-Implementing data-driven planograms allows you to increase traffic because you’re providing your customers with what they want, when they want it, and where they want it.
+You'll struggle to increase foot traffic.
+Implementing data-driven planograms allows you to increase traffic because you’re providing your customers with what they want when they want it, and where they want it.

-Then there is the fact that you’ll battle to reduce your stock replenishment costs and out of stocks.
-Excessive inventory holding is another strong possibility as is the fact that by not maintaining compliance, you’re opening up the door to wasting the selling potential of your shelf space.
+You'll struggle with excessive inventory holding.
+By not maintaining compliance, you’re opening up the door to wasting the selling potential of your shelf space.

 2. If you don’t manage your shelf space, someone else will do it for you

-Generally speaking, shelf space allocation has a massive impact on product sales.
-That’s why it can often be described as a retailer’s biggest asset.
-That also means that if you don’t manage it yourself, someone else will.
-Like your suppliers.
+Generally speaking, shelf space allocation has a significant impact on product sales.
+That’s why you can often describe it as your biggest asset.
+That also means that if you don’t manage it yourself, someone else - like your suppliers, for example - will.

-And that can happen easily enough.
-Let’s say you’re opening a new store, and there are two different reps supplying different products but within the same category and they’re busy packing a fridge.
+Let’s say, for example, you’re opening a new store, and you have two different reps supplying different products but within the same category, and they’re busy packing a fridge.
 There is every possibility that they’ll push their luck to give themselves more shelf space.

 That’s not the only instance.
-You’re also likely to find that many suppliers will have staff going store to store with the aim of manipulating shelf space allocations.
-If you don’t take full control of your own shelf space, they’ll do it for you to your own detriment.
+You’re also likely to find that many suppliers will have staff travelling from store to store to manipulate shelf space allocations.
+If you don’t take control of your shelf space, they’ll do it for you to your detriment.

-Of course, it’s perfectly okay to give a product more space on the shelf.
+Of course, there is nothing wrong with giving a product more space on the shelf.
 But that’s if a supplier can show you how giving more space to their product can improve your bottom line.
-The problem comes in when you’re persuaded into giving a supplier’s product more space when it isn’t in the best interest of the category as a whole.
+The problem happens when a supplier coerces you into providing their product with more shelf space when it isn’t in the best interest of the category.

-Even a small change in shelf space can have a major impact on the overall health of your store.
-And especially so if you consider the compound effect that occurs when that change is made at more than one store.
+Even a slight change in shelf space can affect the overall health of your store.
+And especially so if you consider the compound effect that occurs when you make such a change at multiple stores.

 3. By ensuring planogram compliance you can create a culture of accountability

 In the retail industry, it’s one thing to say you’re going to do something.
-It’s a completely different thing to actually do it and do it properly too.
+It’s another to do it and do it properly too.
 That’s why accountability is so important.
 And especially so when it comes down to implementing planograms.

 Remember, we’re talking about the difference between making a sale and losing it.

-Let’s take the example of an FMCG retailer.
-Their Head Office will send out a set of planograms to their stores.
-A few of their stores happen to be in different provinces so they can’t conduct a spot check to see if everything is as it should be.
-More about spot checks later.
+Let’s say, for example, you're an FMCG retailer.
+Your Head Office will send out a set of planograms to your stores.
+A few of your stores are in different provinces or regions, and you can’t conduct a spot check to see if everything is as it should be.

-More than that, if you dig a little deeper and ask a few pertinent questions, you’ll probably find that there is no specific person responsible for overseeing the proper implementation of them.
+More than that, if you dig a little deeper and ask a few pertinent questions, you’ll probably find no one responsible for overseeing planogram implementation.

 1. Communicate your planograms to roleplayers and stores effectively

-Communication is key in everything you do.
-That’s especially true when it comes to the retail industry.
-Even more so when it comes to creating and then implementing planograms.
+Communication is critical in everything you do.
+That’s especially true when it comes to the retail industry and even more so when it comes to creating and then implementing planograms.

-An easy way to do this, and thus ensure planogram compliance, is to set up regular meetings between your buyers and those people who are creating your planograms.
-It’s up to you to decide how regular these meetings should take place.
+An easy way to do this and thus ensure planogram compliance is to set up regular meetings between your buyers and anyone who creates your planograms.
+It’s up to you to decide how often to hold these meetings.

 Let’s say, for example, you meet every Friday.
-During the week, you need to be in constant communication about any changes that you might want to see on the planogram.
-Then, on Friday, you can sit down and talk about the changes that were suggested.
-It’s during this time where you can also talk about why a planogram looks the way it does and why it will benefit the category.
+During the week, you must communicate any changes you want to see on the planogram.
+Then on Friday, you can sit down and go through the suggested changes.
+At this time, you can also talk about why a planogram looks the way it does and why it will benefit the category.

-Besides communicating planograms to the various roleplayers, it’s just as important to communicate efficiently with the stores themselves.
-After all, your stores need to understand why they need to be set up in a particular way.
-By communicating, you’ll also have better buy-in from them.
-Again, your store communication software can play an important role, informing stores of any changes that need to be made in-store.
+Besides communicating planograms to the various roleplayers, it’s just as critical to communicate efficiently with the stores that will receive the final planograms.
+After all, your stores need to understand why they need to set up their shelves and present the products in a particular way.

 2. Conduct regular spot checks